hugzsoubrier/hugzsoubrier/README.md

 - 🦇 I have a strong interest for Viral Hemorrhagic fevers and Field Epidemiology

-- 🌱 I'm currently navigating the storm of Applied Bayesian statistics

 - 💻 _R_ user - I'm part of the Instructor pool of [Applied Epi NGO](https://appliedepi.org/)

 - 🌊 I am a strong mediterraneanist but currently based between Paris 🇫🇷 and Berlin 🇩🇪